circuitdao/docs/docs/user-guide/liquidation.md

 * **Liquidation Auction TTL**
     * Statute index: 13
     * Statute name: ```STATUTE_VAULT_AUCTION_TTL```
     * considerations: A higher value allows the auction price to go lower, which in some cases increases the likelihood that at least some of the debt can be recovered.
-However, it also increases the risk that the borrower will lose a substantional amount of assets needlessly if no bidders show up quickly enough.
+However, it also increases the risk that the borrower will lose a substantial amount of assets needlessly if no bidders show up quickly enough.
 This is especially a risk as long as there are no professional market making firms running automated bots on Chia yet.
 * **Starting Price Factor (SPF)**
     * Statute index: 14
     * Statute name: ```STATUTE_VAULT_AUCTION_STARTING_PRICE_FACTOR_BPS```